 "Onions and Garlic"

-out compositions I have ever done.
-I was adjusting the
+compositions I have ever done.
+I was adjusting the elements

-elements and lighting for three days before I even started
+and lighting for three days before I even started drawing.

-drawing.
 Even some of the crumples in the bag were planned.
-My
+My goal was

-Flemish classical realism to lead the eye through the piece.
+of 17th century Flemish classical realism to lead the eye

-The dark areas of the bag serve as a contrasting background
+through the piece.
+The dark areas of the bag serve as a

-for the onions and garlic, and the interesting lighting
+contrasting background for the onions and garlic, and the

-effects on the shadow side of the bag create arrows that
+interesting lighting effects on the shadow side of the bag

-should lead the eye to the onion in the back.
-The background
+create arrows that should lead the eye to the onion in the

-is lighter on the right side to create contrast with the
+back.
+The background is lighter on the right side to create

 This drawing is now available as a limited edition print the same size that I drew it.